 - Prepare yourself to look for work.
 Identify your marketable skills and abilities, and update your skills so that you can offer what employers are looking for.
 Consider additional education or training if necessary.
 Think about alternatives like self-employment, part-time or contract work.

 - Learn effective job search techniques.
-Use WorkBC to learn about jobs in demand.
-Power up your job search by using your personal networks and social media connections to make contacts and get referrals.
-Bring your resume up to date and research how to prepare for online or in-person interviews.
+The Job Application Tips page has advice on using your personal networks and social media connections to make contacts and get referrals.
+You’ll also learn how to create a resume and cover letter and how to prepare for an in-person or virtual interview.

 - Market yourself.
 Put your experience to work.
 Be positive and develop ways to show prospective employers how your skills and experience can help them and their business.
 Do some practice interviews so that you can sell yourself in a positive, confident and contemporary way.